gitrdm/ranked_programming/docs/ARCHITECTURE_ENHANCEMENT_DESIGN.md

 # Ranked Programming: Theoretical Enhancement Design Document

+## Current Status: Phase 1 Complete ✅

+**Last Updated:** September 3, 2025

+**Phase 1 (Core Theory Methods)** has been successfully completed with:
+- ✅ 110/110 tests passing (no regressions)
+- ✅ All theory methods implemented and tested
+- ✅ Comprehensive documentation updates
+- ✅ Full backward compatibility maintained

+**Ready for Phase 2:** Educational Examples & Documentation

+---

 ## Executive Summary

 This design document outlines a **conservative enhancement plan** for the `ranked_programming` Python library to make its existing theoretical foundations more explicit while maintaining full backward compatibility.
-Analysis reveals### Phased Rollout

-#### Phase 1 (Weeks 1-2): Core Theory Methods
-- Add `disbelief_rank()`, `belief_rank()`, `conditional_disbelief()` to `Ranking`
-- Create `theory_types.py` with type aliases
-- Update core docstrings with theory references
-- Add comprehensive tests

-#### Phase 2 (Weeks 3-4): Educational Examples & Documentation
-- Create theory demonstration examples
-- Build theory-to-implementation mapping documentation
-- Update remaining docstrings with theoretical context
-- Create educational tutorials

-#### Phase 3 (Weeks 5-6): Documentation Completion
-- Complete theory guide documentation
-- Add theoretical references throughout codebase
-- Create theory-focused tutorials
-- Performance validationmplementation already captures most of Wolfgang Spohn's Ranking Theory concepts implicitly under different terminology.
+Analysis reveals that the implementation already captures most of Wolfgang Spohn's Ranking Theory concepts implicitly under different terminology.

 The enhancements focus on **theoretical clarity and documentation** rather than architectural overhaul: